easycrud/server/README.md

 - `path (String)` - directory or file path that pass to the [Parser](https://github.com/easycrud/toolkits/blob/master/lib/parser.js).
 The parsed table models will be stored in `crud.tables`.
 - `tables (Array)` - table models defined using standard table definition.
 If `path` is provided, `tables` will be ignored.
-- `dbConfig (Object|Array)` - [knex configiguration options](http://knexjs.org/guide/#configuration-options) that will be used for establishing database connections before the application start.
+- `dbConfig (Object|Array)` - [knex configuration options](http://knexjs.org/guide/#configuration-options) that will be used for establishing database connections before the application start.
 *If more than one `dbConfig` is provided, the value of `dbConfig.database` and `[table].options.database` must be guaranteed equal.
 - `routerConfig (Object)` - A configuration object with table name as key to [customize the generated routers](#customize-routers).